dthanh142/bc-interop/SETUP.md

 `sudo apt-get install -y pkg-config` (only needed on linux)
 cd into this directory and then run `python3 setup.py install` to install secp256k1.
 After that it should be possible to install the hyperledger sawtooth python sdk (`pip install sawtooth-sdk`, will be run from  requirements.txt)

+### Start
+Enable commented out imports in api.py.

+Start the node:
+`sudo docker-compose -f docker/docker-compose_hyperledger.yaml up`  (on Linux, sudo may be required)

 ### More information